project-sunbird/sunbird.org-docs/developer-docs/installation/org_channel_migration.md

 ---

 ## Overview
-Sunbird, from its release version 1.13 onwards, captures the channel details of the tenant organization for all sub-organisations, in the channel column of organisation table in cassandra database.
-Sub-organisations created prior to this release version will not have channel values, and thus to ensure data consistency, this migration has to be done to set the channel value for all the existing sub-organisations based on their root organisation ID.
+Sunbird, from its release version 1.13 captures the channel details of the tenant organization for all sub-organisations.
+This data is captured in the channel column of the organisation table in cassandra database.
+Sub-organisations created prior to this release version will not have channel values.
+Thus to ensure data consistency this migration has to be done to set the channel value for all the existing sub-organisations based on their root organisation ID.

 ## Prerequisites